JMRMEDEV/frontend-course/README.md

 - Duolingo.
 - Airbnb.

-Knowing and understanding this library will take you closer to you job goals.
+Knowing and understanding this library will take you closer to your job goals.

 ## Syllabus